 Monica has received the following writing honors:

-Monica was the recipient of the Susan B. Langhorne Scholarship for Food Writers at the Symposium for Professional Food Writers in 2004 and the runner up for the 2005 and 2010 award.
-She won the full Greenbrier Scholarship in 2011.
+- Recipient of the Susan B. Langhorne Scholarship for Food Writers at the Greenbrier Symposium for Professional Food Writers in 2004, and runner-up for the 2005 award.
+She won a full Greenbrier scholarship in 2011

 - Essays included in Best Food Writing 2005, Best Food Writing 2009,, Best Food Writing 2010, and Best Food Writing 2014